How do you make decisions about technology investments?

 It takes time and effort for your entire team to learn, transition, and adopt new systems.
 And, if new external technologies are released prematurely, it can cost goodwill with clients.

-A few years ago, I traveled with a group of friends who decided to upload all of our photos to a cloud service, making it easy to share.
+A handful of years ago, I traveled with a group of friends who decided to upload all of our photos to a cloud service, making it easy to share.
 One of these friends spent countless hours uploading his photos to this service and was very frustrated with the experience.
-Fast forward to 2018, you can now load hundreds of photos with this same service in just minutes.
+Fast forward a few years, and you can now load hundreds of photos with this same service in just minutes.
 However, he is totally unwilling to give this service another chance – no matter how much I tease!

 TIP: Beware of the MVP.
 No, this isn’t the “most valuable player,” but you could mistake it as one.
 MVP is a Minimum Viable Product.
 It can be tempting to adopt or release new technology with speed in mind.
 There’s definitely a benefit to moving fast, but it’s far better to be sure a new technology is reliable and helpful to your team and clients than to focus on a specific timeline.
 Ask these questions: